 I like that this book promotes learning through a story, following it up with reiteration, repetitiveness, and practice.
 Having all French words in a bold font makes them easy to locate.
 One of the best features of this is that one can go online and download the audible book, so proper pronunciation is used when reading the French words out loud.

 Due to the long paragraphs on the pages, it would best be read to some children as it may frustrate some.
 Beginner readers may struggle with some of the three-syllable words.
 Some may find the book either too hard or simple to understand regarding French words, but it would be enjoyed greatly by those trying to learn a new language.

 While the ending pages have all French words used with the French word first, having an English index alphabetically at the back might be helpful for those who need to look up a word quickly.

 ~ Want ~

-Thanks to the author for this book that I am reviewing freely.
+Thanks to the author for this complimentary book that I am under no obligation to review.

 This product can be purchased at http://www.polyglotkidz.com